spencer-shadley/completed-class/17-NoSQL/1-tuesday-mongodb/activities/06-2-Stu-MongoJS-Sorting/README.md

   - Get `/all`: Send JSON response with all animals.
 (Uses the same animals collection created in [05-Ins-Sorting-In-Mongo](../05-Ins-Sorting-In-Mongo/README.md))

-- Make two routes that display results from your zoo collection:
+- Make two routes that display results from your animals collection:

   - Name: Send JSON response sorted by name in ascending order.